garretreichenbach/effortless-fabric/README.md

 ## Building

 Hold ALT key to switch build modes in the radial panel.
 There are buttons for undo/redo, modifier settings and replace modes on the left.
 The options for each build mode (like a filled vs hollow wall) are on the right.

+In Single mode, you can place blocks beneath your feet by looking straight downward.
+Thus you can start construction in air or water.

 ### Build Modes